-In today's rapidly changing world, regional development agencies play a pivotal role in shaping the future of their regions.
+In today's rapidly changing world, regional development agencies play a key role in shaping the future of their regions.
 The ability to anticipate and adapt to emerging trends and challenges is crucial.
 The workshops will equip the participants with the tools and insights they need to stay ahead in regional development.

 Key Session Highlights